 Read the Docs instructs Google to anonymize IP addresses sent to them.

-The cookies set by GA expire in 30 days rather than the default 2 years.
+The cookie set by GA is a session (non-persistent) cookie rather than the default 2 years.

 Project maintainers can completely disable analytics on their own projects.
 Follow the steps in Disabling Google Analytics on your project.

 Advertisers ask us questions that are easily answered with an analytics solution like “how many users do you have in Switzerland browsing Python docs?”.
 We need to be able to easily get this data.
 We also use data from GA for some development decisions such as what browsers to support (or not) or how much usage a particular page or feature gets.

 We are always exploring our options with respect to analytics.
 There are alternatives but none of them are without downsides.
 Some alternatives are:

 Run a different cloud analytics solution from a provider other than Google (eg. Parse.ly, Matomo Cloud, Adobe Analytics).
 We priced a couple of these out based on our load and they are very expensive.
 They also just substitute one problem of data sharing with another.

 Send data to GA (or another cloud analytics provider) on the server side and strip or anonymize personal data such as IPs before sending them.
 This would be a complex solution and involve additional infrastructure, but it would have many advantages.
 It would result in a loss of data on “sessions” and new vs. returning visitors which are of limited value to us.

 Run a local analytics solution based on web server log parsing.
 This has the same infrastructure problems as above while also not capturing all the data we want (without additional engineering) like the programming language of the docs being shown or whether the docs are built with Sphinx or something else.